2017 Kansas Cup entry form or enter online

 SCHEDULING OF DIVISIONAL MATCHES:

 Matches are conducted on the home course of one of the teams, with home-and-home round robins within designated divisions.
-The KGA will announce the divisions (with no more or less than four teams in each division - new for 2016) and the designated “play-by date” for each round of divisional play.
+The KGA will announce the divisions (with no more or less than four teams in each division) and the designated “play-by date” for each round of divisional play.
 Team captains should work together with the other team captains within your division to schedule the divisional matches in a timely manner while following the published play-by date schedules.

 MATCH TIED AFTER COMPLETION OF MATCHES IN DIVISIONAL PLAY:

 In the event of a 4.5-point to 4.5-point tie at the conclusion of the nine matches, playoffs will no longer be contested to determine the overall match winner.
 If a match ends tied at 4.5-points to 4.5-points, it will be posted as an overall halved match.
-New for 2016 - regular season divisional matches that end in a 4.5 to 4.5 tie will count as a half point win when calculating total wins when breaking ties for playoff qualification and seeding.
+Added in 2016, regular season divisional matches that end in a 4.5 to 4.5 tie will count as a half point win when calculating total wins when breaking ties for playoff qualification and seeding.

 PLAYING MATCHES WITH SHORT ROSTERS: